National Intelligence Assessments on Infectious Diseases: Sub-Saharan Africa

 65% of all deaths in Sub-Saharan Africa come from infectious diseases.
 Rudimentary health care delivery and response systems, the unavailability or misuse of drugs, the lack of funds, and the multiplicity of conflicts are exacerbating the crisis.
 Investment in health care in the region is minimal, less than 40 percent of the people in countries such as Nigeria and the Democratic Republic of the Congo (DRC) have access to basic medical care, and even in relatively well off South Africa, only 50–70% have such access, with black populations at the low end of the spectrum.
 It will remain the most vulnerable region.
 The death rates for many diseases, including HIV/AIDS and malaria, exceed those in all other regions.
 Sub-Saharan Africa's health care capacity—the poorest in the world—will continue to lag.

 Sub-Saharan Africa also has an estimated 90 percent of the global malaria burden.
 Cholera, dysentery, and other diarrheal diseases also are major killers in the region, particularly among children, refugees, and internally displaced populations.
 Forty percent of all childhood deaths from diarrheal diseases occur in Sub-Saharan Africa.
 The region also has a high rate of hepatitis B and C infections and is the only region with a perennial meningococcal meningitis problem in a "meningitis belt" stretching from west to east.
 Sub-Saharan Africa also has yellow fever, while trypanosomiasis or "sleeping sickness" is making a comeback in the DROC and Sudan, and the Marburg virus also appeared in DRC for the first time in 1998.
-Ebola hemorrhagic fever strikes sporadically in countries such as the DRC, Gabon, Cote d'Ivoire, and Sudan.
+Ebola hemorrhagic fever strikes sporadically in countries such as the DRC, Gabon, Côte d'Ivoire, and Sudan.